dram/trealla/README.md

 Defined operators can ONLY be used as operators.
 To use them as regular functors they must be quoted, e.g: *X is '+'(1,2)* and  not *X is +(1,2)*.

 Bignums are considered experimental at this stage.
+To introduce a bignum use the 'B' suffix,
+eg: *X is 1B*, or *X is bignum(1)*.
+Thereafter X will propagate in calculations as a bignum.

+	tpl -l samples/factorial.pro -g 'facb(100000,F),writeln(F)' | wc -c
+	456575

 Usage
 -----